-- (a) Whenever a Security Guard is in uniform, the Security Guard may wear a badge that is: - (1) of a design approved by the Secretary (of State Police); and - (2) issued by the licensed Security Agency that employs the Security Guard. - (b) Whenever a security guard is in uniform, the security guard shall clearly display and wear the certification card issued by the Secretary (of State Police) which identifies the security guard.
+- (a) Whenever a security guard is in uniform, the security guard may wear a badge that is: - (1) of a design approved by the Secretary; and - (2) issued by the licensed security agency or the security guard employer that employs the security guard. - (b) Whenever a security guard is in uniform, the security guard shall clearly display and wear the clearance card issued by the Secretary which identifies the security guard.